Need a Save? Call Dave! 401-230-5520

 If you have been charged with larceny or theft in Rhode Island, contact a Rhode Island Larceny Attorney who is committed to providing each client with that level of representation and providing the best possible legal defense.
-Call Attorney David Ellison at (401) 230-5520 about your larceny case today.
+Call the attorneys at Ellison Law LLC at 401-230-5520 about your larceny case today.

 WHAT IS CONSIDERED A FELONY LARCENY AND MISDEMEANOR LARCENY?